ybda/shmarks/README.md

 # Usage
 ```
 $ shmarks --help
-Directory bookmarks for the shell
+Directory bookmarks for the shell.

 Usage: shmarks [OPTIONS]
        shmarks <COMMAND>

 Commands:
-  new   Create new mark [aliases: n]
+  new   Create new mark.
+Creates mark for current directory by default [aliases: n]
   rm    Remove mark.
-Removes mark of current dir if no options provided [aliases: r]
+Removes mark of current dir if no args provided [aliases: r]
   ls    List all marks [aliases: l]
   help  Print this message or the help of the given subcommand(s)

 Options:
-  -a, --alias <alias>  Alias of the directory to jump into
+  -a, --alias <ALIAS>  Alias of the directory to jump into
-  -e, --edit           Edit marks in '$EDITOR'
   -h, --help           Print help
   -V, --version        Print version
 ```